 Below: 1st photo - A flower of Thimbleweed, A. cylindrica.
 2nd and 3rd photos - Two views of the long-stemmed basal leaf.

 Below: Thimbleweed, A. cylindrica, has palmately divided basal leaves and a whorl of 3 to 10 primary bracts at the base of the flowering stalks.
 These bracts are more deeply lobed than those of A. virginiana as seen in the next photo below.

 Below: A whorl of 3 bracts at the base of the inflorescence of A. virginiana.
 Note how they are less deeply divided than those of A. cylindrica, shown above.

 Notes: Anemone virginiana is indigenous to the Garden area.
 Eloise Butler catalogued it on Sept.
-6, 1907 and Martha Crone planted seeds of it in 1948.
+6, 1907, planted it in 1921 and Martha Crone planted seeds of it in 1948.
 A. virginiana is native to Minnesota in most counties except the SW quadrant of the state.
 Also present but less represented are two other similar species, A. cylindrica and A. riparia.
 Gardener Cary George reported in the summer of 1987 that he planted A. cylindrica and referenced it as the first time planted in the Garden although Eloise Butler reported planting 2 Anemone cylindrica on Sept.
 19, 1918 with plants sourced from Fort Snelling and another on Oct.
 6, 1919 from Columbia Heights and Martha Crone planted it in 1945.

 Varieties: There are 3 accepted varieties of A. virginiana: var. alba, var. cylindroidea, and var. virginiana.
 Differences in the anthers and the amount of hair on the back side of the sepals splits var. cylindroidea from the other two.
 That variety has been reported in northern Minnesota but never collected.
 The other two varieties are found in Minnesota and differ in the bracts and the achenes.
 These are not covered here but you can see Flora of North America for details (Ref. #W7).